KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 2. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-LICE by mykle1](https://github.com/mykle1/MMM-LICE)